tomnil/tomnil.github.io/public/_/Virtualization/proxmox/2019-02-21 Upgrade Proxmox to the latest release.md

----
-layout: article
-title:  How to update Proxmox to the latest release (without buying an subscription)
+# 2019-02-21 How to update Proxmox to the latest release (without buying an subscription)
-description:
-date: 2019-02-21
-tags: virtualization proxmox
-supertag: proxmox
----

 SSH to the Proxmox machine (or open locally).
 Edit as: